ndaversa/carousel.js/README.md

   * `manageImages`: a boolean indicating that images inside the carousel should be monitored, delaying buffer page construction until visible images are loaded.
 See additional notes on this behaviour.
+  * `overscroll`: a boolean indicating if the carousel should overscroll the right bound to allow the final page to become the current active page
   * `pageTemplate`: a function which returns a string containing html markup to construct the page (by default it creates `<li>` elements with the `pageWidth` set inline
   * `pageWidth`: the number of pixels wide each page should be (default is `256`)
+  * `snap`: a boolean indicating if the carousel should always snap to a page boundary at the end of a gesture (default `false`)
-  * `snap`: a boolean indicating if the carousel should always snap to the closest page boundary at the end of a gesture (default `false`)
+  * `snapNearest`: a boolean indicating if the carousel should always snap to the closest page boundary at the end of a gesture (default `false`).
+    Note this enables the `snap` option above implictly.
   * `template`: a function which returns a string containing html markup to construct the contents of the page.
 The function is passed two parameters `data` and `options`